-where \(\beta\) must satisfy \( \mathcal{I}_{\bmtheta}(\beta) \geq \frac{p}{n}\ln\frac{2}{\delta}.\) \end{restatable} Figure \ref{fig:RateFunction} illustrates the premise of the theorem.
-We should note that the above result holds for the \textit{log-loss}, which is the \textit{default} loss used for \textit{training}.
-And also holds in model classes with a fixed but \textit{arbitrary large number of parameters} $p$.
-This result is specially useful when $\epsilon$ is very small, because it states, with h.p., that \textit{smooth interpolators} generalize better, up to an $\epsilon$, than other less smooth models, interpolating the data or not.
+Theorem~\ref{thm:smallerL} states that an interpolator generalizes better than another (with h.p.) if it is \emph{sufficiently smoother} in terms of its rate function.
+Figure \ref{fig:thm:smoothness:smallerL} illustrates the premise of this theorem.
+We should note that the above result holds even for the \textit{log-loss}, which is the \textit{default} loss used for \textit{training}, and for over-parameterized model classes.
+This result is specially useful when $\epsilon$ is very small or null, as it states, with h.p., that \textit{smooth interpolators} generalize better, up to an $\epsilon$, than other less smooth models; independently on whether these interpolate the data or not.
 Furthermore, the above result verifies that the higher the probability \(1- \delta\) or the number of parameters \(p\), the stronger the smoothness condition needs to be; and the opposite for larger $n$.